What is Operating Cash Flow?

 - Rent for business property

-- And any other income or expenses relating to the daily activities of a company, i.e. overheads, fuel tax credits, etc.
+- and any other income or expenses relating to a company’s daily activities, such as overheads, fuel tax credits, etc.

 - How to calculate Operating Cash Flow

-OCF is calculated by adding Net Income (revenue – cost of sales) to Noncash Expenses (typically depreciation), plus changes in working capital (debtors, creditors, stock, cost of goods and work in progress).
+OCF is calculated by adding Net Income (revenue – the cost of sales) to Noncash Expenses (typically depreciation) plus changes in working capital (debtors, creditors, stock, cost of goods and work in progress).

-Net Income: Amount of revenue left after cost of sales, less expenses and other deductions are taken out.
+Net Income: The amount of revenue left after the cost of sales, fewer expenses, and other deductions are taken out.

-Noncash Expenses: An accounting expense, such as depreciation, amortization, movement in asset values, stock-based compensation, and asset impairments.
+Noncash Expenses: An accounting expense, such as depreciation, amortisation, movement in asset values, stock-based compensation, and asset impairments.

-Change in working capital: is the change in current assets (cash in the bank, debtors, stock and work in progress), minus the change in current liabilities (creditors, tax).
+Change in working capital: the change in current assets (cash in the bank, debtors, stock and work in progress) minus the current liabilities (creditors, tax).

 Note: Collection of debtors is crucial.
-You can assume normal trading terms, however in reality collection of invoices is often delayed.
+You can assume regular trading terms; however, the collection of invoices is often delayed.

 Purpose of Operating Cash Flow

-Cash flow and having adequate working capital available is what keeps the business going.
-It allows you to pay obligations, commitments when they fall due and to invest in your business growth.
+Cash flow and adequate working capital are what keep the business going.
+They allow you to pay obligations and commitments when they fall due and to invest in your business’s growth.

-It’s important to note that OCF should not be used as an overall financial analysis of the business and should in fact be used in conjunction with other metrics to ensure an accurate understanding of the business.
+It’s important to note that OCF should not be used as an overall financial analysis of the business; instead, it should be used with other metrics to ensure an accurate understanding of the business.

 Benefits of understanding your business’ Operating Cash Flow